Favicon vs Logo: Why Your Website Icon Needs Both

 When a Logo Works as a Favicon

-Some logos translate well to small sizes: simple geometric shapes, single bold letters, or clean monogram designs with high contrast.
-If your logo is already bold and simple, try uploading it to FreeFaviconGen and checking the 16x16 preview.
+Some logos translate well to small sizes: simple geometric shapes (circle, square, triangle), single bold letters, or clean monogram designs with high contrast.
+If your logo is already bold and simple, try uploading it to FreeFaviconGen and checking the 16Ć16 preview.
 If the design is still recognizable, your logo works as a favicon directly.
+If it's a blurry mess at 16Ć16, you need a simplified version.

 Creating a Favicon-Specific Icon